KhiopsML/khiops-doc/docs/tutorials/introduction.md

 Choosing the Right API:

-- Start with the sklearn-like API if you’re exploring Khiops’ capabilities on small datasets or need a quick, familiar way to test models within the Python ecosystem.
+- Start with the sklearn-like API if you're exploring Khiops' capabilities on small datasets or need a quick, familiar way to test models within the Python ecosystem.
 - Move to the core API for production-grade scalability, complex data management needs, or when working with large, multi-table datasets.